siiiirine/foras-khadra-opportunity-assistant/README.md

 ## Acknowledgements

-This project was developed as part of the **Foras Khadra AI Technical Assessment**, demonstrating the integration of AI into a real-world web application to enhance the opportunity discovery experience.
+This project was developed as part of the **Foras Khadra AI Technical Assessment**, demonstrating the integration of AI into a real-world web application to enhance opportunity discovery and decision-making.